I was recently asked about how wolves evolved, and I wanted to write an article on this.

 The evolution of the wolf has been a long process.
 Around forty million years ago, the super-family Carnivoramorpha split into two groups: feliforms and caniforms.

-Wolves are descendants of these earliest caniforms, which included the ancestors of foxes (Vulpes) and canines.
+Wolves are descendants of these earliest caniforms, including the ancestors of foxes (Vulpes) and canines.
 (Leptocyon)

 Canis lepophagus is important as it is thought to have its lineage lead to two different species: coyotes and wolves.

-Canis chihiensis was wolf-sized, and quickly become the most dominant predator in, appearing about three to four million years ago.
+Canis chihiensis was wolf-sized and quickly became the most dominant predator, appearing about three to four million years ago.

 It is not clear where canids originated, with some researchers believing that they spread to Asia and South America from North America.
 Other scientists believe that they came from Asia, spreading throughout the world.
-It is also believed by some that canids migrated to Asia from North America before returning home.
+Some also believe that canids migrated to Asia from North America before returning home.

 Sometime around sixty million years ago, the first ancestors of modern wolves appeared.
 Approximately twenty million years ago, these ancestors had developed into two separate families.